 Many of the meal replacement drinks also contain preservatives, artificial flavors and sweeteners, caffeine, and other stimulants which may or may not be safe.

 Another factor that should be considered when you’re comparing whole food versus meal replacements is the macronutrient ratio, or the amount of fats, carbs, and proteins you’re getting.
 In many cases, a meal replacement beverage or shake is actually high in sugar, low in fiber, and contains higher levels of protein and very little fat.
 These ratios are not necessarily ideal for most humans, and can result in too much protein (which can get converted to more glucose when consumed in excess) or sugar.
 (1) Excess sugar, beyond worsening diabetes or insulin-resistance problems, can impact mood, sleep quality, energy levels, digestive health, inflammation, and even hormone problems.
-(2)
+(2) [tweet_quote] Meal replacement shakes are usually high in sugar and low and fiber.[/tweet_quote]

 While the convenience of these products can be alluring, keep in mind that they’re designed to look convincingly healthy, and that just because they’re in a health food store, or use natural or organic marketing words, they’re still not better than real, whole food.